 In recent years, the development team has been working on a modernized TeamSpeak 5 server, which will feature a completely revamped UI, AI-noise cancellation, and one free, hosted server per user.
 However, this software has been in closed beta for some time, making the setup of a TeamSpeak 3 server the best option for admins for now.

-Today we’re going to focus on how to set up a TeamSpeak Server on an existing Windows install.
-Creating a TeamSpeak server on Windows is simple, but there are a couple of pre-requisites:
+Today we’re going to focus on how to create a TeamSpeak Server on Windows 10.
+The set up of TeamSpeak on Windows is simple, but there are a couple of pre-requisites:

 - A Windows/Windows Server install or a VPS host with credential access